Vocalist, violinist, composer, copywriter, radio and TV host.

 Sarah is actively involved in supporting parasport initiatives.
 Her song Dream As One is a parasports theme song in Japan.
 Sky’s Calling with music, lyrics and vocals by Sarah, is the theme song to Japan Airlines’s weekly TV program ‘PREMIUM SKY’.
 Sarah’s composition for string orchestra Shadows of Time was used in the short film promoting the UNESCO World Heritage Site, Gunkanjima (Sites of Japan’s Meiji Industrial Revolution: Iron and Steel, Shipbuilding and Coal Mining).
 As part of Mitsubishi Corporation’s socio-cultural initiatives, Sarah’s English translation of the picture book Who?
 Me! is being delivered to children around the world.

-Sarah worked together with 16 Grammy Award winning record producer David Foster on the Disney special anniversary album We Love Disney, singing Colors of the Wind from Pocahontas.
-Sarah has also recorded on tracks with the Vienna Boys’ Choir, and a duet with Andrea Bocelli.
+Sarah worked together with 16 time Grammy Award winning record producer David Foster on the Disney special anniversary album We Love Disney, singing Colors of the Wind from Pocahontas.
+Sarah has also recorded on tracks with the Vienna Boys’ Choir, and a duet with Andrea Bocelli and Peabo Bryson.

 In 2016 Sarah performed with Andrea Bocelli on his ‘CINEMA World Tour’ in Japan.
+She was invited as a violinist on Ludovico Einaudi’s Japan Tour.
 Sarah has also performed the Japanese National Anthem in front of the Emperor and Empress of Japan, and the Royal Family, Prince and Princess Akishino.
+She was invited to perform at the World Heritage Site, The Temple of the Golden Pavilion in 2017, an exclusive concert which occurs only once in a decade.

 Sarah currently hosts an English-language teaching show ‘Kiso Eigo for Adult Learners’ on NHK TV.
 She also hosts her weekly radio program Peace of Mind~Saturday mornings with Sarah Àlainn on Tokyo FM/FM Osaka.
-She was also invited to speak at TEDxUTokyo (TEDx event hosted by The University of Tokyo), where she spoke about ‘Meaningful Silences’.
+She has been invited to speak at TEDxUTokyo (TEDx event hosted by The University of Tokyo), where she spoke about ‘Meaningful Silences’, and she has also appeared as a guest lecturer at the Tokyo University of the Arts.
+She is also a copywriter at M&CSAATCHI (Japan branch) and has written slogans for companies including Mitsubishi Corporation and Japan Airlines.

-Sarah was chosen to sing the theme song Bring The Snow to the upcoming feature film MOOMINS and the WINTER WONDERLAND due to be released in 2017.
-Her single Little Doll reached #1 on the iTunes Classical charts upon the day of its release.
+Sarah was chosen to sing the theme song Bring The Snow in both English and Japanese to the upcoming feature film Moomins and The Winter Wonderland due to be released worldwide in December 2017.